Does Duke superscore the SAT?

 Does Duke Require SAT for 2022?

-Does Duke Require SAT for 2022?
-Prior to the admissions cycle for the academic year 2020-21, Duke required all candidates to submit either their SAT or ACT scores as part of their application.
-Due to the difficulties in obtaining access to standardized testing as a result of COVID-19, Duke University has decided to waive the requirement for prospective students to take standardized tests in the application process for the academic year 2020-2021.
+Before the admissions cycle for the academic year 2020-21, Duke required all candidates to submit either their SAT or ACT scores as part of their application.
+Due to the difficulties in obtaining access to standardized testing due to COVID-19, Duke University has decided to waive the requirement for prospective students to take standardized tests in the application process for the academic year 2020-2021.

-Though we’re trying to know “does Duke superscore the SAT scores or not?”, due to the unpredictability of testing availability in 2021 and the ongoing disruptions caused by COVID-19, the administrators at Duke have made the decision to continue the test-optional policy for one more academic year.
+Although Duke superscore your SAT scores, due to the unpredictability of testing availability in 2021 and the ongoing disruptions caused by COVID-19, the administrators at Duke have made the decision to continue the test-optional policy for one more academic year.
 For 2021-2022, both first-year and transfer applicants may choose whether or not to have test scores considered.

-Other factors that are taken into consideration include the student’s coursework and performance in secondary school, letters of recommendation, meaningful involvement, and personal essays.
-They will continue to evaluate the potential role that standardized tests will play in the future of the admissions process, particularly with regard to the impact that these tests will have on our capacity to recruit and enroll students who come from historically underrepresented backgrounds.
+Other factors considered include the student’s coursework and performance in secondary school, letters of recommendation, meaningful involvement, and personal essays.
+They will continue to evaluate the potential role that standardized tests will play in the future of the admissions process, particularly concerning the impact these tests will have on our capacity to recruit and enroll students from historically underrepresented backgrounds.

 If a student chooses to send in their SAT or ACT scores as part of their application to Duke, the university will continue to take those scores into consideration.
 As in the past, self-reported scores will continue to be acceptable for the purposes of evaluating an application.
-Only students who enroll at Duke will be required to send in scores from testing agencies.
+Only students who enroll at Duke must send in scores from testing agencies.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.